Alan Osmond: Relationships, marriage and children

 Osmond had initially warned his children against following him into the entertainment business because of the touring commitments but later relented, stating his pride in his children following in the Osmond family tradition.
-The octet performed as the Osmond Boys beginning in the late 1980s, and later as The Osmonds Second Generation.
+The four oldest performed as the Osmond Boys beginning in 1986, and later expanded to include the younger brothers as The Osmonds Second Generation.
+At the time of his death, he had 30 grandchildren and five great-grandchildren.

 Prior to his marriage, Osmond dated extensively, including a brief courtship with singer Karen Carpenter in the early 1970s.